MatPoliquin/stable-retro-scripts/ef_lib/README.md

 Generate makefiles and compile
 ```
 cd stable-retro-scripts
+mkdir build
+cd build
-cmake . -DCMAKE_PREFIX_PATH=Absolute\path\to\libtorch_win
+cmake .. -DCMAKE_PREFIX_PATH=Absolute\path\to\libtorch_win
 cmake --build . --config Release
 ```

 ## Test the lib
-You can test this dynamic lib with the prototype app in /app
+You can test the linux version of this dynamic lib with the prototype app in /app

 If you want to use it with RetroArch I added support of the lib in this fork: https://github.com/MatPoliquin/RetroArchML